-These cookies are quick, easy, and perfect to whip up during the holiday season with the added benefit of leaving your whole house smelling deliciously sweet.
+These cookies are quick, easy, and perfect to whip up anytime, with the added benefit of leaving your whole house smelling deliciously sweet.

 Makes 16 cookies